 It is not at all surprising that different HLA types are nominally associated with increased or decreased risk of COVID-19.
 We all carry different HLA types — and it is through all of this variation that we survive as a human species!

 HLA stands for human leukocyte antigen, and it is an important – and variable – part of the immune system.
-These are the proteins that are responsible for letting the immune system know what is going on in a cell.
-On the surface of nearly every cell in the body, these HLA proteins can present peptides from inside the cell to be detected by the immune system.
+These are the responsible proteins that let the immune system know what is going on in a cell.
+On the surface of nearly every cell in the body, the HLA proteins can present peptides from inside the cell to be detected by the immune system.
 If the immune system recognized the peptide as ‘foreign’, it then will attack the cell, causing it to self-destruct.

 Diversity and variability allow us to thrive as a species.